REDWEB

 js

-const { SocketServer } = require('redweb')
+const { HttpServer, METHODS, SocketServer } = require('redweb')

-const sockets = new SocketServer({
+const httpServer = new HttpServer({

 routes: [ChatRoute],